Script-Whiz/Data_projects_TripleTen/README.md

 ## Sprint2_Instacart_EDA
 Use EDA to analyze Instacart ordering habits.
 Find what are the top 20 items ordered most frequently?
 ##### Libraries used:
-- **Pandas: For data manipulation and analysis
+- **Pandas**: For data manipulation and analysis
-- **Matplotlib: For creating static plots and visualizations.
+- **Matplotlib**: For creating static plots and visualizations.
-- **IPython.display: For displaying HTML and other representations in Jupyter notebooks
+- **IPython.display**: For displaying HTML and other representations in Jupyter notebooks

 ##### Link to open project:
   - [Sprint2_Instacart_EDA](https://github.com/Script-Whiz/Sprint2_Instacart_EDA/blob/cb8e157544942a87fd65db77dbaaff7fb2be2709/notebooks/Sprint2_Instacart_EDA_ver2.ipynb)